miko53/jinjac/README.md

 - for statement
 - if statement
 - strip whitespace (with minus characters in statement)
-- possibly to manage variables from other management system
+- possibly to manage variables without store them into jinjac library

 ## TODO